MODIFIED MONTREAL RELAY

-The big difference is that when the opening bid is 1 responder must have at least a 5-card suit to bid a major.
+One of the big differences between the Montreal Relay and other systems is that when the opening bid is 1 responder must have at least a 5-card suit to bid a major.
 There are other refinements, too.

 What does semi-forcing mean?
 It means you are allowed to pass with some hands but must respond 1 without those particular hands.
 Suppose your partner opens 1 and you have either of these two hands...

 It's pretty easy to pass with the first hand, right?
 Yes, your partner might have a singleton but passing is certainly the right call with that hand.
 Unlike the Precision Club System the Montreal opening club bid is not entirely forcing.
 But if you reverse the clubs and spades it doesn't look nearly so attractive to pass.
 That's why 1 is semi-forcing.
 If spades and clubs are switched, just place the 1 card on the table as if you didn't have a care in the world and pass your partner's next bid.
 Any contract at all has to be better than playing in clubs when you have a weak hand and are short in that suit.

 Here's another hand where you cannot pass, but you don't have a 5-card major, either.
 Respond 1 and pass your partner's next call.
 Fortunately you seldom have hands as bad as these!